Seven Useful Questions in Density Functional Theory

 The Coulomb repulsion energy for an $N$-electron wavefunction (not necessarily an antisymmetric ground state) of density $n(\br)$ can be written as a sum of the Hartree and potential XC term:

 where $U[n]$ is the classical Hartree energy defined in Eq.~(\ref{Hartree}).
 The original Lieb-Oxford bound~\cite{LO81} is

 where $C_{\sss N}$ is a positive constant that depends on $N$.
-This expression takes the form of the local approximation to the exchange energy, given by Dirac~\cite{B29,D30}.
-Lieb and Oxford argued that there could not be an upper bound to $U\xc[n]$ of this form as counter examples of wavefunctions could be easily found for which $U\xc[n]$ approached infinity, even when $n^{4/3} (\br)$ remained finite.
+This expression is proportional to the local approximation to the exchange energy, given by Dirac~\cite{B29,D30}.
+Lieb and Oxford argued that there could not be an upper bound to $U\xc[n]$ of this form as counterexamples of wavefunctions could be easily found for which $U\xc[n]$ approached infinity, even when $n^{4/3} (\br)$ remained finite.
 However, the constant $C_{\sss N}$ was surprisingly difficult to calculate.
 Through clever derivations, $C_{\sss N}$ was shown to monotonically increase with increasing $N$, such that $C_{\sss N}\leq C_{\sss N+1}$.
 In Ref.~\cite{LO81}, $C_1 = 1.092$ and $C_2 \geq 1.234$.
 Hence $C_{\sss LO} = C_{\sss \infty} = 1.68$ defines the lower bound of $U\xc[n]$ in Eq.~(\ref{LO}).
 From this point onward, we will refer to the original LO constant as $C_{\sss LO}$.
-Since $E\xc > U\xc$, this implies~\cite{PW91},
+Since $E\xc \geq U\xc$, this implies~\cite{PW91}

 This bound has been improved several times throughout the years.
 In the low-density limit of a uniform gas, it was found that the Coulomb repulsion is minimized by electrons forming a body-centered cubic Wigner crystal.
 A lower bound was found for $C_{\sss LO}$ at this limit~\cite{LP93}, giving $1.43\leq C_{\sss LO}\leq 1.68$.
 The upper bound was later tightened to $C_{\sss LO}\leq 1.6358$ by Chan and Handy, by replacing a trial and error estimate with numerical evaluation~\cite{CH99}.
 Since then, much work has been done to shrink the range of possible $C_{\sss LO}$ values.
 The current possible range for this constant is $1.4442 \leq C_{\sss LO} \leq 1.5765$ \cite{LLS19, LLS22}, creating an even tighter constraint on $E\xc$.
 However, estimates for the upper LO bound are based on exhaustive numerical evaluations with approximate radial probability measures.
 It is difficult to calculate the global minimum because of the non-uniqueness of such trial states and hence the upper bound may yet shrink further~\cite{CH99, LLS22}.